 - Submissions must be received by the deadline, with zero exceptions.
 If you are 1 minute late, it will not be considered for judging.
 Plan your time carefully!

 BEFORE YOU SUBMIT YOUR FINISHED VIDEO:

 - The finished film/video must be one of the following sizes: Standard Definition NTSC, HD 720p, HD 1080i/p.
 The video bitrate is not to exceed 25mbps.
 The video must be able to play natively in VLC without any third-party codecs installed.
 We prefer that you submit via H.264.
-A copy of the preferred export settings will be provided at the festival kickoff.
 If the entry cannot be viewed on Lyons New Media Centre equipment, it may be disqualified.